naifrec/naifrec.github.io/_posts/2020-10-05-gran-turismo-2.md

 {% endhighlight %}

 In summary, **7 cars out of 10 in the game are Japanese**, and if you only look at **prize cars**, then **8 out of 10** are Japanese!
-I wonder how many Skylines are within these hehe, an exercise left for the reader.
+I wonder how many Skylines are within these hehe, an exercise left to the reader.

 ***

 Now let's tackle my third claim that *most of the best cars are Japanese*.
 It is of course impossible to find one single metric which can define how great a car is, as none will reflect how well the car is tuned or handles.
 One car could have the highest power, yet suck because too heavy or tuned poorly, as in too soft suspensions, too long gear ratios, etc. For this exercise though, we will use one metric which is a good predictor of a car's performance (assuming handling and tuning): power to weight ratio (kg per brake horse power).
 The lower this number is, the more powerful is the car, as it literally counts how much mass does each horse power have to move, lower meaning it will be easier to get that car moving.

-{% highlight python %}
-columns = ['Name', 'Max Power', 'Weight', 'Power/Weight Ratio'] top = df.sort_values(by='Power/Weight Ratio').head(12)
-top = top.reset_index()
-top.drop('index', axis=1, inplace=True)
-top.index += 1
-with open('max-power.md', 'w') as handle:
-    top[columns].to_markdown(handle)

-fig, axes = plt.subplots(nrows=4, ncols=3, figsize=(12, 12))

-for n, (_, car) in enumerate(top.iterrows()):
-    i = n // 3
-    j = n % 3
-    ax = axes[i, j]

-    filepath = DATA_DIR / 'images' / car['ImagePath']
-    image = plt.imread(filepath)
-    ax.imshow(image)
-    ax.text(10, 30, f'{n+1}', color='white', size=24)
-    ax.axis('off')

-plt.tight_layout()
-plt.show()
-{% endhighlight %}
+You can find [here](https://github.com/naifrec/gt-scrape/blob/main/gt/plots/top_cars.py) the code used to obtain the table and images below.

 |    | Name                               | Power (bhp) | Weight (kg) |   Power/Weight Ratio |
 |---:|:-----------------------------------|------------:|------------:|---------------------:|